militaryinvestor/militaryinvestor.github.io/_posts/2022-05-30-How-to-Create-a-Personal-Financial-Plan.md

 -------

 For the first 80% of my military career, I thoroughly ignored my financial situation.
-We put myself in debt, only invested a little in the Thrift Savings Plan each month, and basically plodded along without any goal or aim in mind.
+I put myself in debt, only invested a little in the Thrift Savings Plan each month, and basically plodded along without any goal or aim in mind.
 As a result, our family is behind where we needed to be financially.

 > "If you aim at nothing you will hit it every time." - Zig Ziglar